wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/6-use-audit-log-searching-investigate-common-support-issues.md

  -  **Activities**.
 If relevant to your case, select a specific activity to search for.
 For troubleshooting compromised accounts, consider selecting the User signed in to mailbox activity under Exchange mailbox activities.
 This returns auditing records showing the IP address that was use when signing in to the mailbox.
 Otherwise, leave this field blank to return audit records for all activities.

         > [!TIP]
-        > Leaving this field blank will return UserLoggedIn activities, which is an Azure Active Directory activity that indicates that someone has signed in to an user account.
+        > Leaving this field blank will return UserLoggedIn activities, which is an Azure Active Directory activity that indicates that someone has signed into a user account.
 Use filtering in the search results to display the UserLoggedIn audit records.
  -  **Start date and End date**.
 Select a date range that's applicable to your investigation.
  -  **Users**.
 If you're investigating a compromised account, select the user whose account was compromised.
 This returns audit records for activities performed by that user account.
  -  **File, folder, or site**.
 Leave this field blank.